Pancreatic ductal adenocarcinoma

 - adenocarcinoma: majority

-- acinar cell carcinoma of pancreas
+- acinar cell carcinoma of the pancreas

-- adenosquamous carcinoma of pancreas
+- adenosquamous carcinoma of the pancreas

-- undifferentiated with osteoclasts giant cells
+- undifferentiated carcinoma and undifferentiated with osteoclast-like giant cells 12

 Location and classification